When I found out how aggressive my prostate cancer was, I wanted to be as aggressive to it as it was to me.

 Stage IV prostate cancer is not curable, so I know this disease will eventually catch up with me.
 But until then, I don’t have an expiration date, and I try to stay as positive as I can at all times.

-Two years ago, Malcolm had no idea he could be diagnosed with prostate cancer.
+Years ago, Malcolm had no idea he could be diagnosed with prostate cancer.
 Now, this Navy veteran refuses to let his cancer define him.
 When asked what keeps him going, he’ll tell you it’s his positive attitude, which is boundless, and his wife, who has attended every appointment and provided endless support.
 He has taken up the torch of spreading awareness in his community, ensuring that other men are aware of the need to know their risk for the disease.

 I don’t allow my cancer to define who I am.
 I define who I am.